RapidCoders/Coding-Practice/DAY_81/README.md

-# Q.1 Write a function that takes a lowercase letter (a-z) as input and returns its position in the alphabet.
-Assume that the input will always be a lowercase letter.
+# Q.1 Write a function that takes a list of integers as input and returns another list where each element is the sum of the absolute differences between that element and all other elements in the list.
 ```
 Input: 'c'
 Expected Output: 3